ohjelmistokehitys/mobile-exercise-template/readme.md

 Follow the instructions on your project's readme file and verify that you are able to run the project locally and see changes in the source code reflected in the running application.

-## 4. Add the Current Repository as the Remote
+## 4. Add the current repository as the remote

 Although your new Expo project has a local Git repository, it is not connected to a remote repository.
 You need to connect it to this repository to be able to push your changes.